Young-Teams/Young-Teams.github.io/contents/overview_en.md

 🚀 **5-Day Intensive Training · Full-Process Hands-on · Up to 3000 RMB Scholarship**

-Jointly hosted by EDA Open Innovation Cooperation Mechanism (EDA²), Fudan University School of Integrated Circuits and Micro-nano Electronics, and National Key Laboratory of Integrated Chips and Systems at Fudan University, dedicated to cultivating EDA field professionals.
+Guided by EDA Open Innovation Cooperation Mechanism (EDA²), and jointly organized by Fudan University School of Integrated Circuits and Micro-nano Electronics and National Key Laboratory of Integrated Chips and Systems at Fudan University, dedicated to cultivating EDA field professionals.

 ## 📋 Key Information Overview